174 – Cambodia: Siem Reap, Battambang and Phnom Penh

 More Cambodia travel information

 In the podcast, we also talk about our border crossings and transport between each centre.
 You can find it in iTunes.
-There’s also our Cambodia travel planning page, cheap tours in Siem Reap and in Phnom Penh.
+There’s also our Cambodia travel planning page, and Phnom Penh.
+To listen, hit play above or check in iTunes, Stitcher or Soundcloud.